funcool/rumext/doc/user-guide.md

 (mf/defc button
   {::mf/props :obj}
   [{:keys [name onClick]}]
-  [:button {:on-click on-click} name])
+  [:button {:on-click onClick} name])

 (mf/defc my-big-component
   []
   [:> button {:name "foobar" :on-click some-fn}])
 ```

+In this example, we are creating a react element from user defined
+**button** component in the same way as we do it with native DOM
+elements.
+Following the same transformation rules (the prop literals
-The prop literals passed to the `[:>` handler will be transformed
+passed to the `[:>` handler will be transformed automatically using
-automatically using react props naming rules.
+react props naming rules, as explained previously).

-Remember that `::mf/props :obj` should probably be a default, so
-all components you define should have that metadata.

 ### Special case with components ending in `*` on the name